woodfabio/woodfabio/README.md

 - 👋 Hi, I’m @woodfabio
-- 👀 I’m interested in qualifying myself as a Flutter or Back-End developer.
+- 👀 I’m interested in qualifying myself as a developer.
 - 🧐 Experience with R language and data preparation and analysis.
-- 📖 Already studied Python, SQL and Java.
+- 📖 Already studied Python, SQL, Java and Dart/Flutter.
-- 🌱 I’m currently studying OOP with Java and Dart/Flutter.
+- 🌱 I’m currently studying web systems.
 - 💞️ I’m looking to work on projects where I can learn more, interact with people and solve puzzles by coding.
 - 📫 How to reach me: https://www.linkedin.com/in/fabiowood/